 - Press and hold the () touch button until "Childproof lock activated" appears on the display.
 The childproof lock is activated. - Press and hold the () touch button until "Childproof lock deactivated" appears on the display.
 The childproof lock is deactivated.

 Basic settings

 There are various settings available to you in order to help use your appliance effectively and simply.
-You can change these settings as required.
+If necessary, you can change these settings in MyProfile $\frac{1}{2}$ .